Waryxen/Adm1nGuard/README.md

 > ⚠ **Paper-only plugin**

-**Adm1nGuard** is a lightweight PaperMC anti-illegal-item plugin that checks player items for:
+**Adm1nGuard** is a PaperMC anti-illegal-item plugin that checks player items for:

 * Illegal enchantments
 * Illegal attribute modifiers